ibarlet/advanced_usage_stats/tournament_summaries/ADV_Revival_2/adv_revival_2_writeup.md

 | Milotic    | Final Bracket | 3.476509 | 6.771e-5 |

-Furthermore, when looking at these smaller subsets no Pokemon showed a statistically significant relationship.
+When looking at these smaller subsets only, no Pokemon showed a statistically significant relationship on overall win rates in either directly.
+However, the sample size does make that a considerably higher bar to meet.

 ## Conclusions